Achievable logoAchievable logo

 =−4

-• Notice the negative sign!
-This means that y is decreasing, which makes sense since the ladder is sliding down.
+• Notice the negative sign: y is decreasing, which matches the picture (the top slides down).

 So the top of the ladder is sliding down at 4 ft/s.